Drew Brees is neck-and-neck with Tom Brady for the most TD passes ever thrown

 Rodgers is regarded as one of the most physically gifted quarterbacks in NFL history and would no doubt be higher on this list had he not sat on the bench for his first three years and missed extensive time in two other seasons (seven games in 2013 and nine games in 2017).

-Big Ben has been a model of consistency over the last decade, but this season as a lost one as he attempted just 62 passes (with no TDs and one INT) in two games this season because of an elbow injury.
-Roethlisberger has vowed to return better than ever but is set to turn 38 in March.
+Big Ben has been a model of consistency over the last decade, but the 2019 season was a lost one as he attempted just 62 passes (with no TDs and one INT) in two games because of an elbow injury.
+Roethlisberger vowed to return better than ever and so far in the 2020 season the 38-year-old has been solid.
 He did set career highs in 2018 with 5,129 yards and 34 touchdowns, so perhaps he'll be able to return to a similar level of production.

 10. Fran Tarkenton, 342 TD passes

 Tarkenton played in a different era yet still managed to put up some gaudy numbers.
 He was at his best late in his career; three of his top four single-season yardage totals came in his last three full seasons, and he threw 25 TDs (second most in his career) in his final campaign.

 Ryan has yet to lead the league in touchdown passes but is high up this list because he has played in a pass-first offense during most of his career and has remained remarkably healthy — he's missed a total of three games in 12-plus seasons.
 Ryan also was the league MVP in 2016 when he threw for a career-high 4,944 yards and 38 touchdowns.